Today, you’re going to read the Swiggy Email Marketing case study. See how Swiggy (a food ordering and delivery company) turns email into a gold mine.

 See how Swiggy uses the footer:

-So those are some email examples Swiggy send to its subscribers
+So those are some email campaigns Swiggy send to its subscribers

 Now I’d like to hear from you…